kubewarden/community/general-technical-questions.md

   - Describe how each of the cloud native principles apply to your project.
   - How do you recommend users alter security defaults in order to "loosen" the security of the project?
 Please link to any documentation the project has written concerning these use cases.
 - Security Hygiene

   - Please describe the frameworks, practices and procedures the project uses to maintain the basic health and security of the project.

+    **Dependency management**

+    Kubewarden uses Renovatebot to keep dependencies up to date in all the repositories.

+    **Vulnerability scanning**

+    Kubewarden's container images are scanned in ArtifactHub.
+    The repositories use GitHub's security features to scan for vulnerabilities in dependencies, alongside language-specific tools like `cargo-audit` for Rust projects and `govulncheck` for Go projects.

+    **SLSA 3 compliance**
+    Kubewarden is SLSA3 compliant.
+The project generates SBOMs and provenance attestations for every Wasm module, container image, and Helm chart.

   - Describe how the project has evaluated which features will be a security risk to users if they are not maintained by the project?

+    N/A

 - Cloud Native Threat Modeling

   - Explain the least minimal privileges required by the project and reasons for additional privileges.

+  RBAC roles needed by Kubewarden components are documneted at [Security Hardening - RBAC](https://docs.kubewarden.io/howtos/security-hardening#rbac).

+  Kubewarden is also able to run in a Namspace where the restricted Pod Security Standards are enforced.
+  Please refer to the [Security Hardening - Securityy Contexts](https://docs.kubewarden.io/howtos/security-hardening#pod-security-standards) for more information.

 - Describe how the project is handling certificate rotation and mitigates any issues with certificates.

+  Kubewarden has its own certificate rotation mechanism.
+The CA root and the leaf certificates are both rotated automatically.
+  This is managed by the `kubewarden-controller` component, and it is documented at [Certificate Rotation](https://docs.kubewarden.io/howtos/security-hardening#certificate-rotation).

 - Describe how the project is following and implementing [secure software supply chain best practices](https://project.linuxfoundation.org/hubfs/CNCF_SSCP_v1.pdf)

+  Kubewarden is SLSA Level 3 compliant.
+The project generates SBOMs and provenance attestations for every Wasm module, container image, and Helm chart.
+  All artifacts are signed with Sigstore’s Cosign and published alongside attestations—enabling fully automated, end-to-end verification of artifact integrity and origin.
+  See [Verifying Kubewarden](https://docs.kubewarden.io/tutorials/verifying-kubewarden) and [the SLSA level 3 blogpost](https://www.kubewarden.io/blog/2024/11/kubewarden-1-18-release-slsa-level-3/) for more details.

+  Also, Kubewarden policies are capable of verifying the signatures of OCI artifacts, via the [Signature Verifier](https://docs.kubewarden.io/reference/spec/host-capabilities/signature-verifier-policies) capability.

 ## Day 1 \- Installation and Deployment Phase